systemd/mkosi/mkosi/resources/mkosi.md

   image root, so any `CopyFiles=` source paths in partition definition files will be relative to the image root directory.

+`SectorSize=`, `--sector-size=`

+: Override the default sector size that systemd-repart uses when building a disk image.

 `Overlay=`, `--overlay`

 : When used together with `BaseTrees=`, the output will consist only out of